TaylorDarneille/SEIRFX818/readme (1).md

 ### Origin of this gitbook

 This is a second version of the working notes for the local SEI \(formerly WDI\) class held in person at the Seattle campus.
 Due to the changing nature of course delivery format in response to COVID-19, this course is only offered remotely at this time, and the student pool spans multiple campuses.
-This version of the notes is tailored for the SEI 713, offered remotely through the Seattle campus.
-It will be a working set of documents as SEI instructors continually adapt this originally campus-driven curriculum for the new demands of work-from-home life.
-The idea is to front-load each day with lessons in the morning, leaving the majority of the afternoon for flexibe workshop/lab time to accomodate screen-lecture attention spans and the unique demands that families and individuals face during a global pandemic and social unrest over racial injustice.
+This version of the notes is being continually tailored for the SEI FLEX, offered remotely starting on 08/18/2020.
+It will be a working set of documents as SEI instructors continually adapt this originally campus-driven curriculum for the new demands of work-from-home life and to accomodate the unique demands that families and individuals face during a global pandemic and social unrest over racial injustice.

 ### Future Directions